 Application deadline: January 14, 2014

-The Doris Duke Charitable Foundation announces the availability of the 2014-2015 Doris Duke International Clinical Research Fellowship (ICRF) for medical students.
-The program is open to medical students in good standing at any US-based medical school.
-Accepted students spend a year out from medical school to conduct mentored clinical research in developing countries coordinated through one of six hosting schools.
+This program is open to medical students in good standing at any U.S.-based medical school.
+Accepted students spend a year out from medical school conducting mentored clinical research in developing countries.
+This is coordinated through one of six hosting schools.
 The application deadline is January 14, 2014.
 The start date of the fellowship is July 1, 2014.